tobiasgerstenberg/eye_tracking_causality/README.md

 ## Code ##

-- Code files including the experiment files and analysis files
+This folder contains the experiment and analysis code.

 ### Experiment code ###